• LOGIN

 Components of 360 Degree Feedback

-Self-assessment: Understanding one's strengths and weaknesses
+Self-evaluation: Understanding one's strengths and weaknesses

 Peer assessment: Feedback from colleagues at the same level